-(A) Waste retention.
-If liquid waste results from operation
+(A) If liquid waste results from operation of an MFU,

-of a Mobile Food Unit, the waste shall be stored in a permanently
+the waste shall be stored in a permanently installed retention tank

-(B) Capacity and drainage.
-A leak-proof sewage holding tank in an MFU shall
+(B) A leak-proof sewage holding tank in an MFU shall

 (C) All connections on the vehicle for servicing the

-Mobile Food Unit waste disposal facilities shall be of a different
+MFU waste disposal facilities shall be of a different size or type

-size or type than those used for supplying potable water to the Mobile
+than those used for supplying potable water to the MFU.

 (D) Discharge liquid waste shall not be discharged

-(E) Flushing a waste retention tank.
-A tank for liquid
+(E) Flushing a waste retention tank shall meet the

 (G) Liquid waste holding tank shall be labeled as "waste